Link Between Lower Back Pain and Bowel Problems

 Physical therapy is one of the best ways to treat lower back pain, and if your bowel problems are related to back pain, it will ease those symptoms as well.
 Physical therapy will help ease lower back pain and help you find relief in motion.
 If you are struggling with this, it is best to seek physical therapy as soon as possible.
 This will help prevent any need for an operation down the line.
 In the worst cases, if you do need surgery, our team will be by your side every step of the way helping you recover.

-To learn more about lower back pain treatment and our other physical therapy services, call ProFysio Physical Therapy at (732) 812-5200 or contact us online.
+To learn more about the link between lower back pain and constipation, or other bowel problems, call ProFysio Physical Therapy at (732) 812-5200 or contact us online.